docknetwork/planning/README.md

 ---

 Want to change something about this repo?
 Go ahead.
-The guidelines provided are intendend to help you; they need not be set-in-stone.
+The guidelines provided are intended to help you; they need not be set-in-stone.

 Treat this repository as public.
 It will likely be published later.